owenmcfadden2/RecipeAnalysis/README.md

 **Alternate Hypothesis**: Foods with high protein (>= 50% protein daily value) are rated lower than foods without high protein
 **Test Statistic**: Mean rating of foods with high protein (>= 50% protein daily value)
 **Significance Level**: α = 0.05
-We chose to run a permutation test since it doesn't make any assumptions about the distribution of ratings, and we're simply asking **How unusual is is our observed test statistic if protein has no effect on rating?**
+We chose to run a hypothesis test since it doesn't make any assumptions about the distribution of ratings, and we're simply asking **How unusual is is our observed test statistic if protein has no effect on rating?**

 ### Running the permutation test:
 **Step 1**: Find the observed test statistic: 4.662 (mean rating of foods with high protein)